General FAQs

 No, there is no difference in messaging prices between the Cloud API and the On-Premises API.
 Access to Cloud API is free, and we expect it to generate additional cost savings for developers.
 The two types of cost savings for the Cloud API are 1) set up cost (including server or external cloud provider cost), 2) ongoing cost of maintenance (including engineering time for API upgrades).

-A Business Solution Provider can select which setup a given client should use.
+A Solution Partner can select which setup a given client should use.
 We recommend that the majority of clients use the Cloud API for ease of implementation and maintenance.
-Business Solution Providers can also continue to maintain integration with the on-premises API.
+Solution Partners can also continue to maintain integration with the On-Premises API.

 We want to make it clear what it means to message with a business on WhatsApp.
 Some businesses may choose to use Meta or another company to help them manage and store their messages.
 When a business chooses to manage their messages with another company, we will let consumers know by showing a different system message.
 Learn more.